 When most people think of homemade rye bread, they rarely think of the word “easy.”
-The 100% rye bread I now bake 2-3 times of week really is easy to make!
+The 100% rye bread I now bake 2-3 times of week is truly easy to bake!
 It is based on the famous slightly sweet Russian rye bread, called Borodinsky.

 I had found a wonderful Borodinsky recipe on a Russian website, but in order to make it workable I had to change some proportions and instructions, remove wheat flour and write all the measurements out in cups.
 Then, I had to make this bread multiple times over the course of a few months in order to change and perfect the recipe.
 The final result is hearty, chewy rye bread with a warm hard crust.

 The recipe asks for rye malt.
 You can buy rye malt in my amazon store.
 Put your rye malt in the bread dough as is.
 Do not grind it in your blender.
 I have ground it once only to make a bad loaf of bread.
 You can also omit it this ingredient, which will not make your bread the “real Borodinsky,” but you may not care.

 Sprinkling this bread with water is very important.
 Sprinkle rather generously, unless you like to eat dry heavy bricks.
 I generously sprinkle the bread right before it goes in the oven.
 Close the oven’s door gently when you put the bread in: you don’t want the loaves to fall, because you slammed the door.

 The loaf pan you bake your bread in is important.
 The loaf pan from your supermarket ( the $7 variety) may disappoint you, as no matter how much you’d oil it, the bread will stick to it.
 I use a $37 loaf pan from Williams Sonoma, which I bought after a few unsuccessful experiments with my $7 loaf pan.